Explore the Health Data Below:

 Mental health crisis services use is declining, but users often repeat crisis services

-- In 2005, police awareness training taught how to refer to services and offer the opportunity to go voluntarily.
+- In 2005, police awareness training taught how to refer people to services and offer them the opportunity to be admitted voluntarily.

-- Approximately 40% of those admitted have previously been EPC’d sometime after 2012.
+- Approximately 40% of those admitted have previously been EPC’d sometime between 2012 and 2018.

 - For those with repeat admissions, the majority (63%) return within 13 months.